 The herbal medicine debate: pharmaceuticals vs farmerceuticals

-Herbal and pharmaceutical remedies are big business.
+Remedies are big business.
 Worldwide pharmaceutical revenues have reached nearly $1trillion and according to a new report from Global Industry Analysts, the global herbal medicine market is forecast to reach $107billion.

-There continues to be a divide between followers of modern western pharmacy, and those who believe herbal medicine is a more holistic response to illness.
+There continues to be a divide between followers of modern western pharmacy and those who believe herbal medicine is a more holistic response to illness.
 What’s universal is that most people want the safest, most eﬀective and, at times, cheapest option available.
 But deciding what’s best isn’t always easy – the manufacturing process, your personal physiology and how treatments react with each other all play a vital part in their ultimate effectiveness.